Hiking Mt. Washburn via Chittenden Road in Yellowstone National Park

 Elevation Gain: ~1,500 ft. / 457 m

-The Mt.
-Washburn Trail is one of the best effort-to-reward hikes in all of Yellowstone National Park!
+All this to say, Mt.
+Washburn via Chittenden Road is one of the best effort-to-reward hikes in all of Yellowstone National Park, thanks to how moderate the hike is for a trail that climbs above 10,000 ft (3,048 m).

-By this, I mean that the hike up Chittenden Road is fairly moderate for how difficult a peak above 10,000 ft.
-(3,048 m) could be.
 In addition, Mt.
-Washburn is one of my personal favorites because the summit has some of the best unobstructed 360º views across much of the park!
+Washburn is one of my personal favorites because the summit offers some of the best unobstructed 360º views across much of the park—making it one of the best sunset hikes in all of Yellowstone!

 Mount Washburn Yellowstone National Park Wyoming